unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 case class ConversionResponse(from: String, to: String, input: Double, result: Double)

-object UnitConverterService extends IOApp {
+object UnitConverterService extends IOApp.Simple {

   def convertTemperature(from: String, to: String, value: Double): Either[String, Double] =
     (from, to) match {